Wednesday, March 29, 2023

 Some mutations on this list are capable of 'deepening.'
 This can occur as the operator gains more mutations or when they gain a mutation they already have.

 2. The operator grows gills, allowing them to breathe saltwater.
 They're also immune to the freezing cold and crushing pressure of the ocean.
 Freshwater is choking, like smoke is to us.
-Gulping down water and expelling it through the gills costs 0/1 SAN but grants a +20% bonus to all tests (except for SAN) made underwater.
+Gulping down water and expelling it through the gills costs 0/1 SAN but grants a +20% bonus to all tests (except SAN) made underwater.
 At the Handler's discretion, this bonus may still apply in freshwater, only halved.
 As this mutation deepens, it may allow the operator to breathe freshwater too, or raise the bonus to +40%.

 3. The operator grows talons, spines, or razor sharp fins.
 Their unarmed attacks do 1D4 damage with 3 AP.
 As this mutation deepens, their natural weapons become harder to hide but the damage rises to 1D6 and 1D8.